 Why Some Federal Loans Aren’t Eligible

-According to the Department of Education, FFEL loans include Subsidized Federal Stafford Loans, Unsubsidized Federal Stafford Loans, FFEL PLUS Loans and Consolidated Loans.
-Contact your loan servicer directly to see if your FFEL loans are serviced by a commercial lender.
+According to the Department of Education, a can include Subsidized Federal Stafford Loans, Unsubsidized Federal Stafford Loans, FFEL PLUS Loans and Consolidated Loans.
+Contact your directly to see if a commercial lender services your FFEL loans.

-Other Options for Student Loan Borrowers
+Other Options for

-If you’re one of the unlucky ones with loans that don’t qualify for this special deferment period, there are other options.
+If you’re one of the unlucky ones with loans that don’t qualify for this special period, there are other options.

 Private Student Loans